Tropical Storm Debby rains misery on flooded Florida

 The storm was piling up coastal waters and pushing them inland, preventing the rainwater from draining out to sea.

-Nearly 20 inches of rain has fallen in two days on Wakulla County, a Gulf Coast county famed for its natural springs.
-Roads were under water in many parts of the surrounding area.
+Nearly 20 inches (51 cm) of rain has fallen in two days on Wakulla County, a Gulf Coast county famed for its natural springs.
+Roads were under water in many parts of the surrounding "Big Bend" area where the Florida Panhandle meets the peninsula.

 Parts of Interstate 10 were closed between the capital, Tallahassee, and the Atlantic coast city of Jacksonville.
 The storm left 29,000 people without power across the central and northern parts of the state, emergency managers said.